-Roa’s “Dominant Species” opened at the now closed 941 Geary Gallery in September of 2012.
+In 2012 Roa’s “Dominant Species” opened at the now closed 941 Geary Gallery in San Francisco.
+The event featured a walk through installation on a massive scale where the artist constructed and interior urban environment to highlight his many painted beasts.
 Here is a look back at the show through the photographs of Michael Cuffe.

 Belgian-born artist, ROA, is known for his striking, and expressive depictions of animals, often stretching to multistoried heights.
 Even when not massive in scale, ROA’s animals are massive in impact, created with vivid details and the keen eye of a naturalist.
 Through a focus on local species, ROA reintroduces species that have been forced to the outskirts of urban areas back to the land they once inhabited freely.
 With this selection of creatures natural to the area, ROA is able to create a powerful sense of intimacy between the viewer and the animals represented.
 ROA’s paintings often show multiple anatomical layers of the same representation.
 The work is interactive and the depicted animals can be manipulated by the viewer.

 ROA cemented his reputation as one of the world’s most prolific and recognizable street artists by painting members of the animal kingdom throughout major cities of the world, including Mexico City, New York City, Los Angeles, London, Paris, Sydney and many more.
 His work has now become a global affair, reaching between the Andes and the coast of Chile, the Australian Outback, the African Savanna, the Asian tropic, the American prairie and back to the abandoned factories in the backyard of his hometown in Belgium.